 There are a lot of things to do in New Orleans; you can stay for weeks there and not exhaust everything it has to offer.
 I left New Orleans three months ago (after staying there for 4 months), and I still miss it every day.
 I’m hoping I can go back one day.

-One of the highly recommended things to do when visiting New Orleans is to check out the nearby plantations.
+One of the highly recommended things to do when visiting New Orleans is to book a tour of the Oak Alley and other plantations.
 It will tell you a lot about how the rich lived in those times — you’d have an idea, of course, if you’d watched Gone with the Wind or Interview with the Vampire — but it’s very different to see the place where they lived in person.

 Louisiana has a rich history and culture, and part of that is due to the people slavery brought to the region.
 Slavery was established by European colonists in the 1700s, starting with the French and then the Spanish.
 It became a U.S. territory in 1803 (Read up on the Louisiana Purchase.
 If the U.S. bought the Philippines from Spain for US$20 million, Louisiana was bought for $15 million from France.).